Covered in a mass of pink blossom

 Spread Up to 60cm (24in)

 A Californian bred, genetic dwarf peach producing a 'mop head' of full size leaves on a small tree, making it ideal for growing in containers.
 Each spring Peach 'Pix Zee' is covered in a mass of pink blossom, followed by delicious full sized fruits that can be harvested in August.
-When growing peach trees on the patio, use a large 60cm (24") diameter container filled with a soil based compost such as John Innes No 3.
+When growing peach trees on the patio, use a large 60cm (24") diameter container filled with a soil based compost such as incredicompost.

 Propagated onto St Julien' rootstock and specifically bred to be dwarf.